The Weeknd And 'Fortnite' Unveil New Collaboration Merch

 The Weeknd x Fortnite merch collection is an ode to the artiste’s unique style with the apparel’s dominant theme being in black, splattered with a variety of vibrant, multicoloured graphic designs.
 The designs cleverly merge The Weeknd’s After Hours Tour style and aesthetic with elements from Fortnite‘s virtual universe.

-The collection comprises five shirts — three with sleeves and two cut-offs, priced at USD 45 (THB 1,604) and USD 40 (THB 1,426), respectively.
-Additionally, two hoodies featuring similar designs as two of the T-shirts, and a minimalistic bomber jacket with just two logos, are available for USD 120 (THB 4,277).
-Completing the clothing lineup are two hats — a black snapback and a camo trucker hat, priced at USD 45 (THB 1,604) each.
+The collection comprises five shirts — three with sleeves and two cut-offs, priced at USD 45 (HKD 351) and USD 40 (HKD 312), respectively.
+Additionally, two hoodies featuring similar designs as two of the T-shirts, and a minimalistic bomber jacket with just two logos, are available for USD 120 (HKD 937).
+Completing the clothing lineup are two hats — a black snapback and a camo trucker hat, priced at USD 45 (HKD 351) each.

 Besides clothing and accessories, a standout product from this collaboration is a collectable action figure.
-Priced at USD 96 (THB 3,421), this 6.5-inch tall figure is modelled after The Weeknd’s in-game attire, drawing inspiration from his After Hours era.
+Priced at USD 96 (HKD 749), this 6.5-inch tall figure is modelled after The Weeknd’s in-game attire, drawing inspiration from his After Hours era.
 Moreover, the action figure includes detachable glasses and an XO back bling.

 Is A ‘One Piece’ x ‘Fortnite’ Collaboration In The Works?
 Here Is What We Know